Marketionist/webdriverio-cucumber-steps/README.md

 to provided amount of time (in milliseconds) for the iframe to load and then switch the context to that iframe (provided in **object** from **page** as CSS or XPath selector).
+23. `I/user switch(es) to main frame` - switch the context back to default
+(initial) frame.

 ### Then steps
-23. `the title should be "..."` - verify that title of the current browser window/tab equals to the text (provided in "" as a string).
+24. `the title should be "..."` - verify that title of the current browser window/tab equals to the text (provided in "" as a string).
-24. `"..."."..." should be present` - verify that element (provided in **"page"."object"** as CSS or XPath selector) is present on the page.
+25. `"..."."..." should be present` - verify that element (provided in **"page"."object"** as CSS or XPath selector) is present on the page.
 - `... from ... should be present` - verify that element (provided in
 **object** from **page** as CSS or XPath selector) is present on the page.
-25. `"..."."..." should not be present` - verify that element (provided in **"page"."object"** as CSS or XPath selector) is not present on the page.
+26. `"..."."..." should not be present` - verify that element (provided in **"page"."object"** as CSS or XPath selector) is not present on the page.
 - `... from ... should not be present` - verify that element (provided in **object** from **page** as CSS or XPath selector) is not present on the page.
-26. `"..."."..." text should be "..."` - verify that text of the element
+27. `"..."."..." text should be "..."` - verify that text of the element
 (provided in **"page"."object"** as CSS or XPath selector) equals to the text (provided in "" as a string).
 - `... from ... text should be "..."` - verify that text of the element